-Please submit any questions or a need for clarification on any aspect of the application requirements to Sally Ray and note in the subject line “Wellness Initiative Grant Application.”
+Please submit any questions or a need for clarification on any aspect of the application requirements to Melody Bays and note in the subject line “Wellness Initiative Grant Application.”
 Replies will be provided in a timely manner during the work week (not including any holidays).
 Questions will not be answered after the deadline.

 Return to top.

 ► Wellness Initiative Inaugural Grants